-One day per week attachments throughout the academic year.
+\One day per week attachments throughout the academic year.

-Year 3
+Year 3 Hours per week

 16.033 Management 3 4 0

 Elective 4 0

 Elective 4 0

 Elective 0 4

 Elective 0 4

+Elective 0 4

-†Certain subjects in the BHA (internal) course are not necessarily offered every year.
+rCertain subjects in the BHA (internal) course are not necessarily offered every year.
 Students should check with the School to ascertain which subjects are to be offered in a particular year.

-4040 Health Administration Degree Course - Part-time (External)
+Health Administration Degree Course - External

-Bachelor of Health Administration
+Bachelor of Health Administration BHA